Pepper Tree Inhibits Candida albicans Infections

-Brazilian university researchers have confirmed that a common tree used traditionally as a healing agent has significant healing properties, including the ability to counteract Candida yeast infections.
+Researchers have confirmed that a common tree used traditionally as a healing agent has significant healing properties, including the ability to counteract Candida yeast infections.
 The Chilean Pepper Tree has a number of other medicinal qualities.

 The researchers, from the Federal Santa Maria University in Brazil, studied the native tree Schinus lentiscifolius – often called the Chilean Pepper Tree – for its wide range of therapeutic properties – used traditionally by South American natives for centuries for the treatment of wounds and acute injuries.
 (Note that this is not related to black pepper – harvested from the Piper nigrum vine).